apausa/aphor/README.md

 # Aphor

-Created a social network from scratch for users to write collections of poems and short stories; using Next.js (React.js and Node.js) and TypeScript.
+Social network for users to write collections of poems and short stories; in Next.js (React.js and Node.js) and TypeScript.
 As part of a Full Stack Web Development course.

-Implementing custom authentication with NextAuth.js and own database with MongoDB.
-Also, styled components with SCSS and unit-tested code with Jest.
+Implements custom  NextAuth.js authentication and MongoDB database.
+Also, SCSS styles and Jest tests.